NicoleBIA/Cereal-Market-Evolution/About_Nicole/Getting_to_Know_Nicole.md

 Grounded by a multidisciplinary foundation in communication, management, international business, and organizational psychology, I design intelligence solutions that align data-driven action with broader strategic vision and market transformation.

+---

+## 🟪Data Visualization and Storytelling Philosophy

+When I design a data visualization or analytical story, I start by thinking about the stakeholders it serves:
+What decisions are they trying to make?
+What questions need answering?
+What insights might naturally emerge—and which ones need to be revealed?

+This perspective enables me to go beyond creating charts or dashboards.
+It allows me to **design intelligence products**—decision-ready, insight-rich tools that help organizations optimize outcomes, uncover opportunities, and evolve with clarity.

+By aligning visual storytelling with business context, behavioral signals, and strategic goals, I ensure that every report delivers both analytical depth and actionable direction.
+> I design intelligence solutions that align data-driven action with broader strategic vision and market transformation.

+**🟩 Certifications**

 To support my professional practice, I earned the following certifications:
 - Tableau Business Intelligence Analyst (Professional Certification, 2024)
 - IBM Data Analysis and Visualization Professional Certificate (2024)
 - Certified Process Improvement Specialist (SSGI, 2024)

+**🟦 Skills**

 I also have specialized skills training in:
 - Excel for Business Intelligence
 - Power BI for Advanced Analytics
 - Business Analysis Processes
 - Advanced Data Visualization
 - SQL SSMS
 - Strategic Project Management Fundamentals

-- Project Management
-- Process Mapping
+**🟩 Education**

 I have a diverse educational background consisting of:
-- Bachelor of Arts degree in Communication
+- Bachelor of Arts degree in Communication - Metropolitan State University of Denver
-- Master of Science dehree in Management specializing in International Business
+- Master of Science dehree in Management specializing in International Business - Walden University
-- Five years of Doctoral Studies in Industrial Organizational Psychology
+- Doctoral Studies in Industrial Organizational Psychology - Walden University

+I completed five years of doctoral-level study in Industrial-Organizational Psychology, with focus on strategic decision-making, international business, organizational behavior, and applied human insight.
-  > While I didn’t complete the program for personal reasons, I’m incredibly grateful for the depth of learning I gained during those five years.
+ > While I didn’t complete the doctoral program for personal reasons, I’m incredibly grateful for the depth of learning I gained during those five years.
 It built a strong foundation I still draw from today—especially in areas like quantitative and qualitative analysis, consumer psychology, and behavioral economics.

   ---